ruijose/docker-containers-health/README.md

 ### docker-containers-health

-Checks whether a container is running or not.
+Checks whether a docker container is running or not.
 After that an event is sent to a riemann server.

 ##How to run